Xerozzz/CTF-Challenges/README.md

 # CTF Challenges
 A repo of the CTF challenges I made myself for fun and experience!
 Each challenge is labelled with varying difficulties of Beginner, Easy, Medium and Hard.
 Take note these difficulties are all geared towards beginners as I am no pro myself as well.
+Harder challenges may require a mix of techniques, for example, mixing cryptography with forensics.

 <br>
 Unfortunately, for now there is no way to do a input check for the flag, maybe in the future I will create a simple front end just for flag checking.
 For now, the flag will be stored in a separate file in the challenge folder, labelled "flag.txt".